 The release was mainly full of good news for the company, which saw its e-commerce sales grow approximately 28% to $94.7 million and represent roughly 20% of net sales.
 The earnings per share landed at $0.17, an increase over Q3 2016, which reported a $0.13 earning per share.
-(Source: “” Pier 1 Imports Inc, December 14, 2016.)
+(Source: “Third Quarter Fiscal 2017 Results of Operations,” Pier 1 Imports Inc, December 14, 2016.)

 While comparable sales for Pier 1 Imports increased 1.8%, net sales decreased 0.4%.

 This comes on the heels of a recent shakeup in the top position in the company.
 The board of directors has appointed Terry E. London, Chairman, to the position of Interim President and Chief Executive Officer, effective January 1, 2017.
 This will follow current CEO Alex W. Smith’s departure on December 31.
 (Source: “Pier 1 Imports, Inc. Appoints Terry London Interim President and CEO,” Pier 1 Imports Inc, December 14, 2016.)